Eschatologue/CM_wiki/docs/class/barbarian/ruffian.md

 Your body itself has become a weapon.
 You gain the [Unarmed Fighting](../../option/feat/feat-fighting-style/phb24.md#unarmed-fighting) Fighting Style feat.
 This feat can't be replaced.

-Additionally, while you aren't wearing any Light, Medium or Heavy armour, you gain the following benefits:
+Additionally, while you aren't wearing Medium or Heavy armour, you gain the following benefits:

-***Bonus Unarmed Strike.*** You can make an Unarmed Strike as a Bonus Action.
+***Bonus Unarmed Strike.*** You can make an Unarmed Strike as a :rsc-b: Bonus Action.

-***Climbing Speed.*** You gain a Climbing Speed equal to your Speed.
+***Climbing Speed.*** You gain a Climbing Speed equal to your :rsc-speed: Speed.

-***Quick Jab.*** When you activate your Rage, you can make an Unarmed Strike as part of the same Bonus Action.
+***Quick Jab.*** When you activate your Rage, you can make an Unarmed Strike as part of the same :rsc-b: Bonus Action.

 ### Level 6: Ruthless Combatant